sccnlab/labmanual/README.md

 #### Email lists
 The lab uses Google Groups to maintain two email lists: 1) [SCCN Lab Members](mailto:sccnlabmembers@googlegroups.com), which contains only current lab members, and 2) [SCCN Lab Meetings](mailto:sccnlabmeetings@googlegroups.com), which contains all current lab members in addition to people from other labs who are interested in attending invited talks that are hosted by our lab.
 Contact a lab coordinator to be added to the lab email lists.
 Only lab coordinators and Stefano currently have permission to send emails to these lists; emails sent by other people will bounce back.
 If you have something important you would like to send to the group, send it to a lab coordinator and they can send it out for you.

-There is also a lab email account that only the lab coordinator(s) and Stefano can access ([sccnlab@gmail.com](mailto:sccnlab@gmail.com)) - people often contact the lab (e.g. with feedback after participating in an online study) through that email address.
+There is also a [lab email account](mailto:sccnlab@gmail.com) that only the lab coordinator(s) and Stefano can access - people often contact the lab (e.g. with feedback after participating in an online study) through that email address.

 ## Deadlines
 If you need something from Stefano by a particular deadline, please inform him *as soon as you are aware of the deadline* so that he can allocate his time as efficiently as possible, and make sure he is aware of it the closer it gets.
 Don’t be afraid to bug him about it.